How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

 Step 1

-Apply a mold-specific cleaner — either bleach-based or hydrogen peroxide — to every fold and crevice of the boot seal, let it dwell for 20 minutes to break down mold colonies at the root, then scrub thoroughly with an old toothbrush and rinse clean.
-Surface mold that hasn’t penetrated the rubber will clear completely with this treatment, avoiding an unnecessary seal replacement.
+Apply a mold-specific cleaner — either bleach-based or hydrogen peroxide — to every fold and crevice of the boot seal.
+Let it dwell for 20 minutes to break down mold colonies at the root, then scrub thoroughly with an old toothbrush and rinse clean.
+Surface mold that hasn’t penetrated the rubber will be removed with this treatment, avoiding an unnecessary seal replacement.
 Pro tip: wear gloves and ensure the area is ventilated, especially when using bleach-based cleaners.

 Step 2

-Pull back the inner folds of the boot seal and inspect the rubber closely — permanent black staining that won’t wipe away or any soft, cracked, or torn areas indicate the rubber has deteriorated beyond cleaning.
-Once mold has compromised the seal material itself, it will continue to harbor bacteria and eventually cause leaks, so replacement is the only reliable fix at this point.
+Pull back the inner folds of the boot seal and inspect the rubber closely.
+Permanent black staining that won’t wipe away, or any soft, cracked, or torn areas indicate the rubber has deteriorated beyond cleaning.
+Once mold has compromised the seal material, it will harbor bacteria and eventually cause leaks, so replacement becomes the only reliable fix.

 Step 3

 To remove the old seal, use a flat-head screwdriver starting at the 12-o’clock position to pry the wire spring retaining ring out of its groove on the front panel flange, working around the full circumference.
-Tuck the freed boot lip into the drum to give yourself clearance, then pull the inner lip off the tub flange.
-Take care not to gouge the flange surfaces, as any damage there can prevent the new seal from seating properly and lead to leaks.
+Tuck the freed boot lip into the drum for clearance, then pull the inner lip off the tub flange.
+Take care not to gouge the flange surfaces, as any damage can prevent the new seal from seating properly and lead to leaks.

 Step 4